-The 1st Time Home Financing Center is a free online service assisting consumers with home loans and lenders that specialize in reasonable mortgage programs and useful resources for consumers looking to buy a home cost-effectively.
+FirstTimeHomeFinancing.com is a service assisting consumers who are searching for information about home loans and first time home buying resources.
 With our fresh articles from mortgage and real estate experts, people are able to gain everyday knowledge and strategies to better equip them for their home finance journey.
 FirstTimeHomeFinancing.com provides an inclusive source for Americans in pursuit of cost-effective housing because we supply them with a simple path for financing and homeownership.
-If you are looking for help in making the transition from renting to becoming a homeowner, this is a great website to start at.
+If you are looking for help in making the transition from renting to home ownership, this is a great website to start at.

 Our top goal is to offer consumers with hands-on and wide-ranging product information about interest rates, qualified mortgage options, and lending opportunities for first time home buyers: